kbterm/kubeterm/README.md

 Kubeterm is a graphical (GUI) management tool for kubernetes clusters.
 It provides a good visibility into kubernetes cluster to enable user manage cluster resource and applications easily, and do troubleshooting actions.

-Running as a local application, it doesn't require anything installed into your cluster.
+As a application runnning locally, it doesn't require installation into your cluster.
 Multiple platforms, including desktop and mobile device, are supported.

 ![screenshot](images/screenshot.png)